Reactivity in Dogs

 WHAT IS REACTIVITY?

-Reactivity is simply an overreaction to something harmless (not a real threat) and often looks like barking, lunging, growling, and hackling.
+Reactivity is simply an overreaction, an over-the-top display to something harmless (not a real threat) and often looks like barking, lunging, growling, and hackling.
 Reactivity is usually a loud, dramatic display, often appearing aggressive or frantic.
 The most common things that dogs are reactive to include other dogs and unfamiliar people, but dogs can also be reactive to moving cars, bikes, kids on scooters, lawnmowers, etc.

 People are reactive to things as well.
 Think of the stereotypical 1950s housewife, jumping on a chair and screaming when she sees a mouse.
 That’s reactivity.